MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-application-discovery.md

 The following columns are available for each application segment:
 - **Destination FQDN**: the FQDN of the application segment.
 - **Destination IP**: the IP of the application segment.
-- **Transport Protocol**: the transport protocol of the application segment.
-Currently Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) are supported.
+- **Transport protocol**: the transport protocol of the application segment.
+Application discovery currently supports Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
 - **Destination port**: the port of the application segment.
 - **Access type**: Application discovery currently supports only application segments that were accessed through Quick Access.
 - **Users**: the number of users who accessed the application segment.
 - **Transactions**: the number of transactions (connections) to the application segment.
 - **Devices** - the number of devices that were used to access the application segment.
 - **Sent bytes**: the total bytes of data that the user device sent to the application segment.
 - **Received bytes**: the total bytes of data that the user device received from the application segment.
 - **Last access**: the last time in the time range that the application segment was accessed.
 - **First access**: the first time in the time range that the application segment was accessed.

 ## Create a new application
 Use Application discovery to create new Microsoft Entra ID applications based on the discovered application segments of the main table.
 To add an application segment to a new application: